How to Vote

 You need to complete a new postal vote application if you have moved house or changed your name.

-For UK Parliament and Police and Crime Commissioner elections, a postal vote can last no more than three years before you need to reapply.
+For UK Parliament and Police and Crime Commissioner elections, you will need to reapply every three years.

 For Senedd elections and local government elections, you can have a postal vote for an indefinite period, but our elections team will contact you to refresh your signature after five years.